Photo: David Aleksandrowicz/Shutterstock

 Seven telescopes dot the fields surrounded by the gently sloped Appalachians.
 At 2,700 feet above sea level, Green Bank is pleasantly cool, even in mid-summer.
 You could try hiking around here, but remember that there’s no GPS or cell phone signal if you get lost.
 Green Bank brings together an unusual mix: the scientists and engineers who work at the observatory and the self-described “electro sensitives.”
 The latter group have come to the radio quiet zone to avoid electro-magnetic frequencies that they say make them unhealthy.

-Vaccinated and pre-registered visitors can tour the Science Center for $5.
+Pre-registered visitors can tour the Science Center daily between 9:30 AM to 6:00 PM for $5.
 Better yet, pay $10 and you can include a guided bus tour on your visit.
-The center is open daily from 10:00 AM to 6:00 PM and bus tours depart on the hour.
-Note: Since you cannot rely on GPS to arrive at the observatory, please refer to their directions page (and maybe print out a copy) before you go.
+From April they run SETI Tours, costing $40 they introduce you to Green Bank’s historic Search for Extra Terrestrial Intelligence (SETI), and let you inside the operation control room.
+Since you cannot rely on GPS to arrive at the observatory, please refer to their directions page (and maybe print out a copy) before you go.

 MIT Haystack Observatory — Westford, Massachusetts